jamie-anson/MIse-en-place/mise-en-place-output/context-cards/analyzer.md

   - **Signature:** `public analyze(sourceCode: string): AnalysisResult`

 - **`findFunctions`**
-  - **Summary:** This method searches for functions within a syntax node and returns an array of function information and corresponding syntax nodes.
+  - **Summary:** This method searches for functions within a syntax node and returns an array of function information paired with the corresponding syntax node.
   - **Signature:** `private findFunctions(node: Parser.SyntaxNode): [FunctionInfo, Parser.SyntaxNode][]`

 - **`findClasses`**
-  - **Summary:** This method searches for classes within a given syntax node and returns an array of class information and corresponding syntax nodes.
+  - **Summary:** This method searches for classes within a syntax node and returns an array of class information and corresponding syntax nodes.
   - **Signature:** `private findClasses(node: Parser.SyntaxNode): [ClassInfo, Parser.SyntaxNode][]`

 - **`findMethodsInClass`**